-Disassembly (malcat.asm)
+Disassembly (analysis.asm)

 The

-object is abindings.Asm
+object is amalcat.Asm

 instance that gives you access Malcat’s Disassembler.